foss-for-synopsys-dwc-arc-processors/documentation/docs/linux/simulators/qemu.md

 # Running Linux on QEMU

+!!! info

+    Refer to the main [QEMU](../../simulators/qemu.md) article for information on installing QEMU.

 ## Preface

 It's possible to run on QEMU the same Linux images as for nSIM/HAPS.
 A process of building of Linux